projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

 #.
 From ssh client, you login as user "clear" using the password you set previously when
    you installed Clear Linux.

 #.
-After reboot system, you need to check and make sure the ACRN hypervisor is running properly,
+After rebooting the system, check that the ACRN hypervisor is running properly with:
    checking way is:

   .. code-block:: none